 Hubbard in Hill County, Texas — The American South (West South Central)

 Location.
-31° 50.809′ N, 96° 47.725′ W. Marker is in Hubbard, Texas, in Hill County.
+31° 50.799′ N, 96° 47.719′ W. Marker is in Hubbard, Texas, in Hill County.
 Marker is at the intersection of North Magnolia Avenue (State Highway 171) and NE 2nd Street, on the right when traveling north on North Magnolia Avenue.
+Marker stands with two others in front of Hubbard City Hall.
 Touch for map.
-This marker is one of three that stand in front of Hubbard City Hall.
-Marker is at or near this postal address: 118 N Magnolia Ave, Hubbard TX 76648, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 27, 2015, by QuesterMark of Fort Worth, Texas.
-This page has been viewed 245 times since then and 28 times this year.
-Photos: 1, 2. submitted on December 27, 2015, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.
+It was originally submitted on December 28, 2015, by QuesterMark of Fort Worth, Texas.
+This page has been viewed 381 times since then and 50 times this year.
+Photos: 1, 2. submitted on December 28, 2015, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.